PerttuHamalainen/MediaAI/README.md

 **Overview and Motivation:**

 - Lecture: [Overview and motivation](Lessons/LectureSlides/course_intro.pdf).
 Why one should rather co-create than compete with AI technology.
-- Exercise: Each student adds their slide to the shared Google Slides.
+- Exercise: Each student adds their slide to the shared slide deck.
 We will then go through the slides and briefly discuss the topics and who might benefit from collaborating with others.

 Optional programming exercises for those with at least some programming background:
 - Exercise: If you didn't already do it, go through the Colab learning links in the [course prerequisites](https://github.com/PerttuHamalainen/MediaAI/blob/master/Lessons/Prerequisites.md).